unioslo/tsd-file-api/doc/resumable-uploads.md

 [resumables: [{...}, {...}]}
 ```

-And lastly, the information for a speific upload:
+And lastly, the information for a speific upload can be requested by including the uplooad id in addition to the filename:

 ```txt
 GET /files/resumables/myfile?id=<UUID>